Installing Axiom Chrome Extension

 The Chrome extension can be added by visiting the Chrome Store page, here (opens new window), and clicking "Add to Chrome".

-# Installing Desktop Application (Optional)
+# Install the Desktop Application (Optional)

 You can optionally run your Axiom on your own computer by downloading our desktop application.